ymath-io/ymath.io/content/courses/exponents/index.md

 thumbnail: "/img/exponents-and-more.jpg"

 ---
 Exponents and logarithms are *power*-ful tools in mathematics.
-You should have a *base*-ic understanding of them if you want to learn topics like calculus.
+You must have a *base*-ic understanding of them if you want to learn topics like calculus.

 Alright, enough puns.
 Before you begin this course, brush up on the following topics if you're not very familiar with them:

 - Basic pre-algebra.
-You should be familiar with variables!
+You should already be familiar with variables and fractions!
-- Frac
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDE1ODIyMDUsLTQyNTc5MTc4NiwtMj
-AwMTY2MzgzOCwxMDg1MDI5NTc1XX0=
+eyJoaXN0b3J5IjpbMjA1ODczNjQyMCwtNDI1NzkxNzg2LC0yMD
+AxNjYzODM4LDEwODUwMjk1NzVdfQ==
 -->